stewart-lab/Detrending/README.md

 Filters each time series in myTimeSeries.tab using a high-pass window of +/- 25, and a low-pass window of +/- 5.

-## Contributing

-N/A

 ## Links

-Even though this information can be found inside the project on machine-readable format like in a .json file, it's good to include a summary of most useful links to humans using your project.
-You can include links like:

 - Project homepage: https://github.com/stewart-lab/Detrending/
 - Repository: https://github.com/stewart-lab/Detrending/
 - Issue tracker: https://github.com/stewart-lab/Detrending/issues
-  - In case of sensitive bugs like security vulnerabilities, please contact my@email.com directly instead of using issue tracker.
-We value your effort to improve the security and privacy of this project!
-- Related projects:

 ## Licensing